mrlacey/RapidXamlDev/_posts/2020-11-01-customanalysis.md

 ---

 To make use of your custom analyzers, you need the [XAML Analysis tool](./analysis) installed which you get as [part of the Toolkit](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlToolkit).
-[Project and item templates](./templates) exist to make authoring custom analyzers easy.
+[Project and item templates](./templates) also exist to make authoring custom analyzers easy.